samuelviveiros/l4d2_auto_scrambleteams/README.md

 In Left 4 Dead 2, the CFG file is located in left4dead2/cfg/sourcemod/l4d2_auto_scrambleteams.cfg

 - l4d2_auto_scrambleteams_version - The version of this plugin.
-- l4d2_auto_scrambleteams_delay - How long to mix the teams after the gameplay begins.
+- l4d2_auto_scrambleteams_delay - How long to mix the teams after the gameplay begins (value in seconds).
 - l4d2_auto_scrambleteams_enable - Enable or disable this plugin.